tefi-anbessa/test_bench/docs/ROLES_AND_PERMISSIONS.md

 The application RBAC system uses the rolify gem for role management.

 ### Constraints
 The permitted roles are constrained by a constant hash built from `config/constants/role.yml`.
-Assignment of a role name other than those permitted in the constants set up will result in a validation error.
+Assignment of a role name other than those permitted in the constant set up will result in a permissions error.
+Details are in the implementation section.

 ### Hierarchy